Hancapo/PyNVTT/README.md

 EasyDDS.convert_img("texture_01.png")
 ```
-This will create a DXT1 DDS with default mipmap generation.
+This will create a DXT1 DDS with default mipmap generation with the same name in the same path.

 ---